DivyamSingh18/Artificial-Neural-Network-for-Bank-Customers/README.md

 # Artificial-Neural-Network-for-Bank-Customers
 This is my first artificial neural network , created with the help of youtube tutorials.
-Deep Learning
+It is a  Deep Learning Project.
+In this , we are predicting which customers  may leave the bank in the future.